OpenChargingCloud/openPlugnCharge/README.md

 After a successful handshake between EV and charging device, the EV sends a certificate installation request to the charging device, which will be forwarded via the CPO backend to the CCP.

-The CCP finds the contracts of this EV, verifies the validity of each certificate and delivers it back to the CPO backend.
+The CCP finds the contracts of this EV, verifies the validity of each certificate and delivers it to the CPO backend.

 ![fig9](https://user-images.githubusercontent.com/44570304/48353796-90928280-e690-11e8-8456-0f8845965356.png)Figure 8 – Providing signed contract data to CPO backend on requestFigure 8 – Providing signed contract data to CPO backend on request